sanjwilli/Electronic-Medical-Records-System-COMP3161/README.md

 ```
 mysql> source /path/to/file/Electronic-Medical-Records-System-COMP3161/hospital_final3.sql
 ```
 Your database has been created with only one (1) data and that is the administration Information.
-Where you should be able to login to the as admin with the folling
+Where you should be able to login to the as admin with the following

 ```
 username: admin0001